Teen Drivers

 What Teen Drivers Can Do

 Individuals cannot drive safely without paying full attention to the road.
-Any activity, from texting to eating or drinking and chatting with passengers, can be a distraction that increases the risk of crashing the car.
+Any activity, from texting to eating or drinking and chatting with passengers, can be a distraction that increases the risk for crashing the car.
 Teens can take action to prevent distracted driving:

 Related Stories